JS.Set

 classify(block, context)

-Splits the set into several sets based on the return value of block for each member.
+Splits the set into several sets based on the return value of block for each member, returning a Hash whose keys are the distinct return values.

 // Classify by remainder when divided by 3